sblanck/smagexp/README.md

 Import custom data tool imports data stored in a tabular text file.
 A few  normalization methods are proposed, but it is possible to skip the normalization step, by choosing "none" in the normalization methods options.
 Therefore, this tool is of special interest when the input dataset has been previously normalized.

 The inputs are :
 * A text file, with probes in rows and samples in columns.
-Column titles (sample IDs) must match the IDs (first column) of the .cond file.
+Column titles (sample IDs) must match the IDs (first column) of the .cond file (see the example given below).
 * Normalization method (choose none if the data is already normalized)
 * A GPL annotation code to fetch annotations from GEO.

-The text file has to be uploaded first by galaxy's Get Data -> upload file
+The text file has to be first uploaded by Galaxy's Get Data -> upload file

 Example of a header of input tabular text file
 ```